Linear and projective boundaries in HNN-extensions and distortion phenomena: Introduction

-The proof of this result will span from Section~\ref{sect:forward_back} to Section~\ref{sec:final}.
+\begin{theorem} \ \begin{enumerate}[(a)] \item For any finitely generated group $G$ and any $g\in G$ of infinite order we have $t(g^\infty,g^{-\infty})\geq \sqrt {1/2}$. \item There exists a group $G$ generated by the finite set $X$ which has an element $g$ such that $t_X(g^\infty,g^{-\infty})\leq \sqrt{12/17}$. \end{enumerate} \end{theorem} The proof of this result will span from Section~\ref{sect:forward_back} to Section~\ref{sec:final}.
 While the proof of the first part of Theorem~\ref{thm:distances} is not overly complicated, the proof of the second part is quite lengthy and takes up most of these three sections in which we give an example of a family of such groups.
 The groups in question are derivations of the so called Baumslag-Gersten group and in order to prove our theorem we have to understand some of the intrinsic geometry of these groups.
+Note that for the group constructed for the second part of the statement it is not hard to see that for all $g\in G$ it holds: $\max_{h\in G}t_X(g^\infty,h^\infty)=1$.
+This remark goes back to a suggestion of an anonymous referee of this paper and actually it sounds reasonable that this statement is true for all finitely generated groups $G$ but we have not been able to prove it, yet.

 As we will see, the geometry of a cyclic subgroup can be very different from the usual geometry of the group of integers.
 This phenomenon is known as distortion and leads to one of the asymptotic invariants studied by Gromov in his seminal book~\cite{Gro}.
 For an element $h$ of a group $G$ generated by the finite set $X$ let $|h|_X$ denote the length of the shortest word representing $h$ in letters of $X^\pm$, where $X^\pm=\{x\in G: x\in X\mbox{ or } x\in X^{-1}\}$.
 Gromov defines the distortion function for a subgroup $H$ generated by the finite set $Y$ as: